ricksva/phil1145-Fall2025/syllabus.md

-instructional hours per week for 13 weeks. **The university's general guideline for such a course, regardless of the level, is that you spend 2 hours on course-related work (including reading) outside of class for every 1 hour you spend in class.** That's what's typical, not a requirement.
+instructional hours per week for 13 weeks. **The university's general guideline for such a course, regardless of the level, is that you spend 2 hours on course-related work (including reading) outside of class for every 1 hour you spend in class.**

+That's what's typical, not a
+requirement.
 However, the course readings and assignments might require more time than you expect, so your results might vary.

 ## What should I do BEFORE our class meetings?

+- **Don't come to class if you don't feel well or have recently tested positive for covid-19**, and please wear a mask to class during the first week of the semester.
+(The university forbids faculty from *requiring* masks, but I'm *asking* that you wear one during that time and whenever else you want to.
+Airborne viruses, unfortunately, aren't "over".)

   - Make time to read the assigned materials and then read them.
 Try your best to find time when you're awake, alert, and won't be interrupted.
   Don't speed read; go slowly (unless I've specifically suggested that you skim).
 Ty to identify the author's main claims and the reasons and